Flyers–Rangers rivalry: 1980s

 The Rangers and Flyers met in the playoffs six times ranging from the 1979–80 to 1986–87 seasons.
-In 1980, Flyers were the division champions and hosted the Rangers in the second round.
-They took a commanding 3–0 series lead, New York avoided the sweep, but the Flyers won at home in Game 5 to clinch it.
-In 1982, the teams met in the first round with the Rangers being the home team.
-Flyers won the first game, but the remaining three were big wins for the Rangers as they advanced to the next round against their crosstown rivals, the New York Islanders.
-The next season, Philadelphia hosted the Rangers in the first round.
-Flyers had a much stronger regular season, finishing with 106 points to the Rangers' 80.
-However, things went differently in the playoffs.
-The Rangers defeated the Flyers twice on the road, then came back to New York and routed them 9–3 to complete the sweep.
+In 1980, the Flyers had the league's best record with 116 points and played the Rangers in the second round.
+They took a commanding 3–0 series lead, New York avoided the sweep, but the Flyers won at home in game five to clinch it.
+In 1982, the teams met in the first round with the Rangers having home-ice advantage.
+The Flyers won the first game, but the remaining three were big wins for the Rangers as they advanced to the next round against their crosstown rivals, the New York Islanders.
+The next season, Philadelphia had home-ice advantage in the first round, having a much stronger regular season, finishing with 106 points to the Rangers' 80.
+However, the Rangers defeated the Flyers twice on the road, then came back to New York and routed them 9–3 to complete the sweep.
 However, they were subsequently eliminated by the Islanders for the third consecutive year.
-In 1985, Flyers once again won the division and hosted the Rangers in round one.
-Although the games were close—including Game 1 which went into overtime—the Flyers swept the series.
-They advanced to the Stanley Cup Finals but lost to the Edmonton Oilers.
-In 1986, the division-winning Flyers once again hosted the lower-seeded Rangers in the Division Semifinals.
+In 1985, the Flyers once again won the division and hosted the Rangers in round one.
+Although the games were close—including game one which went into overtime — the Flyers swept the series.
+They advanced to the Stanley Cup Final but lost to the Edmonton Oilers.
+In 1986, the division-winning Flyers once again hosted the lower-seeded Rangers in the Patrick Division semifinals.
 This series went back and forth with neither team winning two in a row.
-The Rangers defeated the Flyers in Game 1, but Flyers tied the series the next day.
-The series came to New York and Rangers retook the series lead, but Philly annihilated them 7–1 in Game 4 to bring it back home.
-The Rangers won the decisive Game 5 and advanced.
-The next season, the pattern repeated itself and Flyers hosted the Rangers in round one again.
+The Rangers defeated the Flyers in game one, but the Flyers tied the series the next day.
+The series came to New York and Rangers retook the series lead, but Philly annihilated them 7–1 in game four to bring it back home.
+The Rangers won the decisive game five and advanced.
+The next season, the pattern repeated itself and the Flyers hosted the Rangers in round one again.
 However, this time the format changed and the first round was a best-of-seven series rather than a best-of-five.
 All but one of the games was won by three or more goals.
-The Rangers shut out the Flyers in Game 1, but Flyers came back and won the next two games 8–3 and 3–0 respectively.
-The Rangers successfully tied the series, but Flyers took the next one at home and shut out the Rangers in Game 6 at Madison Square Garden to advance.
-The Flyers had another fantastic season and won the conference, but again lost to Edmonton in the finals, this time just one win away from winning the Stanley Cup.
+The Rangers shut out the Flyers in game one, but the Flyers came back and won the next two games 8–3 and 3–0 respectively.
+The Rangers successfully tied the series, but the Flyers took the next one at home and shut out the Rangers in game six at Madison Square Garden to advance.
+The Flyers had another fantastic season and won the conference, but again lost to Edmonton in the Final, this time just one win away from winning the Stanley Cup.